 Foreshadowing in a story is an important tool for any writer.
 In this guide, we’ll answer the question, ‘what is foreshadowing?’, exploring its definition and purpose.

-We’ll also explore conflict in this guide and the important role it plays in writing fiction, as well as the roles of suspense and tension and how foreshadowing can help you build both.
+We’ll also explore conflict and the important role it plays in writing fiction, as well as the roles of suspense and tension and how foreshadowing can help you build both.

 We’ll dive into a bunch of foreshadowing examples, examining a range of books and genres before diving more deeply into the classic tales of Romeo and Juliet and Of Mice and Men.